-Hence, the key question when designing quality measures is how to best summarize approximation sets by means of a few characteristic numbers similarly to statistics where the mean, the standard deviation, etc. are used to describe a probability distribution in a compact way.
+characteristic numbers-similarly to statistics where the mean, the standard deviation, etc. are used to describe a probability distribution in a compact way.
 It is unavoidable to lose information by such a reduction, and the crucial point is not to lose the information one is interested in.

 There are many examples of quality measures in the literature.
-Some aim at measuring the distance of an approximation set to the Pareto-optimal front: Van Veldhuizen [21], e.g., calculated for each solution in the approximation set under consideration the Euclidean distance to the closest Pareto-optimal objective vector and then took the average over all of these distances.
-Other measures try to capture the diversity of an approximation set, e.g., the chi-square-like deviation measure used by Srinivas and Deb [18].
-A further example is the hypervolume measure which considers the volume of the objective space dominated by an approximation set [26].
+Some aim at measuring the distance of an approximation set to the Pareto-optimal set: Van Veldhuizen [13], e.g., calculated for each solution in the approximation set under consideration the Euclidean distance to the closest Pareto-optimal objective vector and then took the average over all of these distances.
+Other measures try to capture the diversity of an approximation set, e.g., the chi-square-like deviation measure used by Srinivas and Deb [14].
+A further example is the hypervolume measure, which considers the volume of the objective space dominated by an approximation set [7].
 In these three cases, an approximation set is assigned a real number which is meant to reflect (certain aspects of) the quality of an approximation set.
 Alternatively, one can assign numbers to pairs of approximation sets.
-Zitzler and Thiele [26], e.g., introduced the coverage function which gives for a pair (A, B) of approximation sets the fraction of solutions in B that are weakly dominated by one or more solutions in A.
+Zitzler and Thiele [7], e.g., introduced the coverage function which gives for a pair (A, B) of approximation sets the fraction of solutions in B that are weakly dominated by one or more solutions in A.